pinpan/zowe.github.io/security.md

 * The squads perform internal security code review of newly implemented features and other security related code changes.
 * The code reviews are performed by squad members other than the individuals who created the code.
 * The squads continuously perform security testing for security issues in their projects' code and configuration.
-* A full penetration testing is performed by the Security Workgroup before each major release.
+* Before each major release, the Security Workgroup conducts full penetration testing.

 ### Vulnerability monitoring</h3>
 <!-- Zowe-SSDP-SDLC #ID: ZSSD-LP:RV-ICV-PVM -->